 Equipment: We use the highest standard of state-of-the-Art equipment on all of our training programmes.
 To see profiles of our equipment, please click on this link (opens in a new window).

 How to apply: For further information please e-mail firstname.lastname@example.org or phone (01) 4 966 933 (Option 2).
-Alternatively you can sign up by making a payment below or by clicking Book a Course to apply immediately.
-You can also download the course application form at the bottom of this page and email it to email@example.com
+Once you have paid your course fee, you can download the course application form at the bottom of this page and email it to email@example.com

 Student Materials: Students on the course are issued with the following items: